Religion, Philosophy and Ethics

 Years 7, 8, 9

-In KS3, all students will study about the six main world religions in agreement with the Surrey SACRE.
+In KS3, all students will study about the six main world religions in agreement with the Surrey SACRE as well as being prepared to potential study the subject at GCSE and beyond.
 Students will have the opportunity to consolidate and develop knowledge already gained in KS2 on the following – Christianity, Islam, Judaism, Hinduism, Sikhism and Buddhism.
 Furthermore, students will also be introduced to key concepts in philosophy and ethics, the debate between religion and science and question whether or not religion is a positive thing for society.

 What skills students develop